ndipatri/RoboGaggia/README.md

 [This PID Tuning GIF](media/PID_animation.gif) demonstrates the tradeoffs of these three tuning parameters with respect to system 'overshoot', 'oscillation', and responsiveness.

+## Live Flow Telemetry

+If the 'TELEMETRY_FEATURE' is enabled (it is NOT, by default), RoboGaggia will attempt to post live flow telemetry data to Adafruit.IO.

+In order to use this feature, you will need to go to Adafruit.IO and create an account.
+You can then [update the code with your username and an 'API KEY'](https://github.com/ndipatri/roboGaggia/blob/main/src/roboGaggia.ino#L409).

+The columns for the posted data are:

+'telemetryVersion, state, measuredWeight, targetWeight, measuredPressure, targetPressure, dutyCycleOfWaterPump'

+The 'preInfusion' state indicates the beginning of a new brew cycle.
+The target pressure is 1 bar during preInfusion and it lasts for 5 seconds.
+This is to saturate the puck so it accepts higher pressures better without tunneling.

+The 'brewing' state indicates active brewing.
+A new telemetry value is posted every 500ms.